Lighthouses of the United States: Indiana

 - * Culver (Lake Maxinkuckee) (2)

 - Date unknown.
 Active; focal plane 50 ft (15 m); flashing green light.
 37 ft (11 m) octagonal concrete tower with lantern.
 The tower is unpainted white concrete; lantern painted dark gray.
-A photo is at right, another photo and a nighttime photo are available, Wikimedia has a distant view, and Bing has a satellite view.
+A photo is at right, another photo and a nighttime photo are available, Wikimedia has a distant view, and Google has a satellite view.
 A first version of this lighthouse, installed in 2005, was promptly destroyed by vandals.
 Lighthouse Digest has a photo of a privately-built lighthouse that stood in this area in the early 1900s.
 Located in a park on the waterfront of Culver, a town at the northwestern corner of Lake Maxinkuckee, a large natural lake in Marshall County.
 Owner/site manager: Town of Culver.